rsdoiel/antenna/archives/2025/socal_north_2025.18.md

 ---

-## LA homelessness agency to discuss appointing new leader
+## LA homelessness agency searches for new leader

 date: 2025-05-09, updated: 2025-05-09, from: The LAist